Union Bank home equity review

 - No application fee.
 You won’t pay a fee to apply for your HELOC.

 - No home equity loans.
 Union Bank doesn’t offer home equity loans for borrowers looking for a lump-sum loan instead of a line of credit.

 - Limited state availability.
 HELOCs and mortgages are only available in California, Oregon and Washington.

 - Origination fees.
-You will be required to pay third-party fees on your HELOC at the time of opening — sometimes costing hundreds of dollars.
+Borrowers with high credit lines must pay third-party fees on their HELOCs at the time of opening — sometimes costing thousands of dollars.

-To find out if you’re eligible for a Union Bank home loan, visit the company’s website.
+To find out if you’re eligible for a Union Bank HELOC, call to speak to a loan officer.
 Basic eligibility for a mortgage with the company includes: